BradGunnerSGT/thejustified/README.md

 Jekyll.
 It's pretty much vanilla Jekyll with my own theme, Octopress v3 is mostly used for the deployment tools.

-The theme is based on the Foundation libraries and is designed to be a small one or two page band site.
+The theme is based on the [Foundation](http://foundation.zurb.com) CSS/Javascript framework and is designed to be a small one or two page band site.
 The main page is designed to have Reverbnation and Soundcloud panels.